OCA/server-tools/mail_footer_notified_partners/README.rst

 Mail Footer Notified Partners
 =============================

-This module adds into the footer the partner's name notified by this email
+This module adds the list of notified partners in the footer of notification e-mails sent by Odoo.

 Usage
 =====